 Final Thoughts on Cultivating Your Own Cannabis Plant

-Overall, there are 16 states in America where it is legal to grow a weed plant in the home.
+Overall, there are 19 states in America, plus D.C., where it is legal to grow a weed plant in the home.
 However, most of these states only allow MMJ cardholders to cultivate.
-Before you attempt it, make sure you are adhering to your state’s laws or else you risk imprisonment and a considerable fine.
+Before you attempt it, make sure you are adhering to your state’s laws.
+Otherwise, you risk imprisonment and a considerable fine.